-From the data provided, it is evident that none of the PSEs from Tier 1 Manufacturing Companies resulted in a fatality.
+The data provided indicated that none of the PSEs from Tier 1 Manufacturing Companies resulted in a fatality.
 The number of LWIs resulting from the PSEs is not established, as the information to do this is not available.

-When the CONCAWE PSPI database is sufficiently robust to perform further analyses and report trends, this will be included.
+When the CONCAWE PSPI database becomes sufficiently robust to perform further analyses and report trends, these will be included into future reports.
 However, this is expected to take several years.